brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

       Literature.
 He is the founder and editor of Changes, a nonprofit press dedicated to publishing exceptional poetry by emerging writers in the United States.
 He lives in New York City.
+  - person: mayra-a-rodriguez-castro
+    event_bio: "Mayra A. Rodríguez Castro is a poet and translator.
+Rodríguez is the editor of Dream of Europe: Selected Seminars and Interviews (Kenning Editions, 2020).
+Her translations include the Pornomiseria Manifesto by Luis Ospina and Carlos Mayolo (2017) and Ecogenoethnocide by Santiago Arboleda Quiñonez (2018)."
   - person: shiv-kotecha
     event_bio: "Shiv Kotecha is the author of The Switch (Wonder, 2018) and EXTRIGUE (Make Now, 2015).
 He writes about art, film, and literature for frieze.